truenas/documentation/content/Solutions/Optimizations/STIGCompliance.md

 Through connection to Active Directory, TrueNAS also complies with the [Active Directory Domain Security Technical Implementation Guide SRG](https://www.stigviewer.com/stig/active_directory_domain/) findings related to authentication and access controls for user, group, and systems.

 ## Customizing TrueNAS Security Options for STIG Compliance
-Many areas of compliance with the STIG SGR findings are automatically addressed through the TrueNAS kernel and middleware, but some are optional settings and features in the TrueNAS UI administration users customize to suit individual use cases and security policies.
+Many areas of compliance with the STIG SRG findings are automatically addressed through the TrueNAS kernel and middleware, but some are optional settings and features in the TrueNAS UI administration users customize to suit individual use cases and security policies.
-This article details customizable settings to accomplish a security-hardened systems for STIG compliance.
+This article details customizable settings to accomplish a security-hardened systems for STIG and FIPS compliance.

 ## Install TrueNAS
 Existing TrueNAS systems can upgrade to the latest release through the UI.